 If you want a picture, think not of a circle but of a spiral.
 Each call to Clause 2 takes us around and also down.
 Down towards Clause 1.
 When we reach Clause 1, we circle no more.

 Let's have terms for the two sorts of case.
 Call them the Base Case and the Recursive Case.
 The Recursive Case asks us to evaluate the function again.
-The Base Case does not; instead it returns a value.
+The Base Case does not.
+Instead it returns a value.

 A recursive definition has both a Base Case and a Recursive Case.
 The latter calls the function again.
 The former does not.